qns7/macOS.qotfiles/README.md

 - I do not use hiding or minimizing at all in macOS, which is why I deactivated the correspoding hotkeys completely.
 - This description/readme is just an overview, for all the details please check the rep.
+- I don't like using Raycast or Alfred or something similar since the inbuilt features like Spotlight and macOS' own Emoji Picker are good enough for me.
+Tipp: Spotlight in use with DuckDuckGo as your default search engine gives you the ability to write for example "yt!
+Queens of the Stone Age Paper Machete" and by clicking `cmd - b` it will open your default brwoser with the results on Youtube.
+There are many such "shebangs" for DuckDuckGo.

 ## Keyboard-Setup